 Investigation of the connections across disciplines that result in self-critical, intellectually responsible journalism.
 5 units minimum.

 Students must take GS 216 and GS 314 and select three courses from Category Two.

-CATEGORY THREE: ‑‑GS314 or equivalent: Independent Study in Journalism (1 unit).
+CATEGORY THREE: GS314 or equivalent: Independent Study in Journalism (1 unit).
 This has two components: a practicum in journalism and integrated project designed to function as a Capstone for the student’s work in the minor.
-The student is responsible for arranging the internship in consultation with the adviser.
-The student’s work in the practicum will be evaluated by the Capstone adviser.
-The final written project should be designed by the student in with the minor adviser and course instructor(s).
+The student is responsible for arranging the internship in consultation with the advisor.
+The student’s work in the practicum will be evaluated by the Capstone advisor.
+The final written project should be designed by the student in with the minor advisor and course instructor(s).